Yakoub-ai/yakou8.com/README.md

 - **Contact**: The "Contact Us" button links to `mailto:georgeyakoub@gmail.com`.

 ## Deployment
 The website is configured for hosting on **Vercel**.
 Every push to the `main` branch will trigger an automatic deployment.

----
-*Built with ❤️ by the YAKOUB Team*